Judiciary GOP: Democrats Wasting ‘Limited’ Committee Time on ‘Face-Saving’ Mueller Project

 Instead of rehashing the Special Counsel’s report and indulging in their obsession with President Trump, Committee Democrats should be using the Committee’s resources on issues that matter—for example, the Biden border crisis, the recent poor jobs reports, attacks on fundamental American civil rights, or Big Tech’s censorship of speech online.
 These issues—and not regurgitated allegations from a two-year-old investigation—are what matter to the American people.

-The taxpayer-funded Mueller investigation into if Trump colluded with Russia to interfere with his election lasted close to two years and culminated with a final report in spring 2019 that found no evidence of collusion.
+The taxpayer-funded Mueller investigation into whether Trump colluded with Russia to interfere with his election lasted close to two years and culminated with a final report in spring 2019 that found no evidence of collusion.
 The report also declined to make a determination on if Trump obstructed the investigation and instead left that determination to then-Attorney General Bill Barr, who concluded sufficient evidence did not exist for obstruction of justice.

 Write to Ashley Oliver at aoliver@breitbart.com.